 Upon Financing Plan approval, the owner must notify each affected family that the project has been approved.

 Resident Notification — Additional Requirements Specific to Retroactive PBV Conversions.
 For retroactive conversions, where families have EV or TPV assistance and have decided to remain at the project, the additional purpose of the resident meeting is to inform the households that only if they voluntarily relinquish their EV or TPV assistance can the owner place their unit under the PBV contract.
 Units occupied by households that consent to the conversion are eligible for PBV assistance, provided all other requirements are satisfied.
 Whether to relinquish their assistance is solely the decision of the assisted household.
 As such, the owner must explain and provide written documentation that completely and accurately describes how the proposed conversion will affect resident rights, rent payments, and mobility.
 Households must be made aware that if they elect to remain in the unit with EV or TPV assistance, the unit would be ineligible for the conversion.
 A household currently assisted with an EV would retain the right to move from the project with tenant-based voucher assistance.
-Further, if the household were to move prior to the execution of the PBV HAP contract, the unit would not receive PBV assistance.
+Further, if the household were to move prior to the execution of the PBV HAP Contract, the unit would not receive PBV assistance.

 The owner must provide each household that would be affected by a retroactive conversion with a form that they can use to indicate their consent or non-consent to the conversion.
 The owner must give families at least 30 calendar days from the date of the briefing to submit the completed form.
 The form must be signed by the head of household and returned to the PHA.
 Units occupied by households that affirmatively withhold consent are ineligible for conversion and shall not be included in the PBV contract.
 If a household does not reply within the timeframe outlined, the PHA must attempt to contact the household; if the PHA is unsuccessful at obtaining the household’s consent, the unit shall not be included in the PBV contract.